 Output(s)

 ResumeActivityResponseType Response: An XML document containing a Resume element is a boolean value indicating whether the BES successfully (true) resumed the activity or not (false).
 If true is returned, then the associated activity has now exited the HELD state.
 If false is returned then the activity MAY eventually transition out of the HELD state.
 If an activity specified in the input cannot be located or cannot be resumed for some reason, or is not in a HELD state, then the ResumeResponse MUST contain a SOAP-1.1 fault element instead of a Resumed element.

+Fault(s)

+InvalidRequestMessageFault: An element in the request message is not recognized.
+The elements that are not recognized are described in the body of the fault.
+This does not mean that the element itself is in error, but rather that it specifies a syntactically correct value which does not in fact make sense.

+UnknownActivityIdentifierFault: The EPR for this activity is no longer valid (as when the activity has been removed from the BES).

+NotAuthorizedFault: The EPR for this activity is valid; however the validated user credential is not authorized to perform the specified operation.
+For instance, this activity may be owned by another user.

+CantApplyOperationToCurrentStateFault: The activity is in a state from which the terminate operation cannot be applied.
+In the BES state model, this means that the activity is already in a terminal state (i.e. Finished, Failed, or Cancelled).

+GenericFault: The reason is implementation defined.

 TerminateActivity